 THE KIDNEY STORIES TOOLKIT

-The Kidney Stories Toolkit is a high quality flipchart series which simply sets out the story of kidney disease and its stages - how the kidneys work, the stages of sick kidneys, how to eat - to be stronger with sick kidneys, how dialysis works and types of dialysis and treatments available.
-It also sensitively presents the story of Palliative or Supportive Care in two of these flipcharts.
+A high quality flipchart series which simply sets out the story of kidney disease and its stages - how kidneys work, stages of sick kidneys, how to eat - to be stronger with sick kidneys, how dialysis works and types of dialysis and treatment available.
+Also sensitively presents the story of Palliative or Supportive Care in two of these flipcharts.

-For health professionals to use with patients, to enable them to immediately answer questions and explain further where needed.
-DVDs now available - see example on Peritoneal Dialysis below.
+For health professionals to use with patients to enable them to answer questions and explain more where needed.
+DVDs also available - see below example.

-These resources are available from Darwin University Print Shop - price dependent on quantity ordered - contact Scott Chamberlain on 08 8946 6300 - email firstname.lastname@example.org or www.cdu.edu.au
+Available from Darwin University Print Shop - price dependent on quantity - contact Scott Chamberlain on 08 8946 6300 - email email@example.com or www.cdu.edu.au

 'Kidney Stories' - now part of Sharing the Full and True Stories about Chronic Conditions Project